The Wild Robot: Music

+Kris Bowers composed the film's score.

 In March 2024, Kris Bowers was revealed to be composing the score, his first score for a fully animated film.
 Additionally, two original songs were announced to be made for the film, performed and co-written by Maren Morris.
 The first, "Kiss the Sky", was released on August 28; the second, "Even When I'm Not", along with the full soundtrack album, was released on September 27.
 Morris and her team of co-writers were inspired to write a second song for the film, "Even When I'm Not", which is featured in the film's end credits, when they screened the finished film.